More Than 93.1% of Our DUI Cases Have Resulted in No Conviction Over the Past 13 Years

 In addition, the emotional toll of being involved in a fatal accident should not be overlooked.
 Even before a case reaches trial, the stress of court proceedings, public scrutiny, and uncertainty about the future can be overwhelming.
 Having a knowledgeable legal advocate can provide clarity and support during this difficult time.

-If the accused is found to be a habitual offender—and was driving at the time of the incident without a license—these penalties can increase.
+If the accused is found to be a habitual offender — and was driving at the time of the incident without a license — these penalties can increase significantly.
 For more specific information on what penalties you might be facing, call our team today.

 How Vehicular Homicide Cases Are Defended